 To check my card status, I run the

 ssh-add -L which should print my card's public key, but instead it shows this error:

-After a lot of reading and tinkering, I'm still not sure what the underlying issue is, but I've found that the following command always fixes the issue after a restart:
+After a lot of reading and tinkering, I'm still not sure what the underlying issue is, but I've found that forcefully restarting the

-From this, the quick-n-dirty solution is to add that command to as a bash alias by appending this line to the end of the
+Knowing this, the quick-n-dirty solution is to add that command as a bash alias by appending this line to the end of the

 If you prefer one-liners, you can paste this command in your terminal window and it'll append the line to the end of your bash profile file:

 echo "alias gpgreset='gpg-connect-agent killagent /bye; gpg-connect-agent updatestartuptty /bye; gpg-connect-agent /bye'" >> ~/.bash_profile

 ⌘+Q) and re-open it.

 gpgreset in your terminal to trigger a quick restart of the